 ‘I’m so very sorry,’ she says.

 Cancer has always been imagined as a biting, grasping, greedy beast.
 Hippocrates (or one of his students) is thought to be the first to name the disease karkinos, or crab, as ‘its veins are filled and stretched around like the feet of the animal called crab’.
-It was an image that would stick, embellished by physicians more deeply and vividly ever after.
+It was an image that would stick, embellished by physicians more deeply and vividly ever after, as the scholar Alanna Skuse outlines in her book Constructions of Cancer in Early Modern England (2015).
 Like the crab, cancer was tenacious.
 ‘It is very hardly pulled away from those members, which it doth lay hold on, as the sea crab doth,’ remarked one 16th-century physician.
 There was no use in cutting away the tumour, just as there was no forcing a ‘Crab to quit what he has grasped betwixt his griping Claws,’ despaired another observer.
 Cancer the disease was as sneaky as its namesake.
 ‘It creeps little and little,’ noted one medieval commentator, ‘gnawing and fretting flesh and sinews slowish to the sight as it were a crab.’